Employee Tip: Filing for Unemployment in WI; Preparing for Appeal and Hearing

 At the hearing, your attitude is very important.
 Be positive.
 Be courteous to your opponent, and to the ALJ.
 Remember that they believe in their perspective just as strongly as you believe in yours.

-When you are a witness, state the FACTS (e.g. “The employer said I was fired for X”), do NOT state judgments (”The employer was being ridiculous”).
+When you are a witness, state facts (e.g. “The employer said I was fired for X”), do not state judgments (“The employer was being ridiculous”).
 If you question another witness, be courteous and stick to the facts.

 If you read all the information above, including DWD’s referenced web information, you will be better prepared than the vast majority of UI claimants.
 And hopefully, your preparation will result in you winning your UI hearing.